Course Contracting for Faculty

 Contracted courses ideally require something qualitatively different, rather than something quantitatively more.
 Physical Education (P.E.) and pass/fail classes are not approved to be contracted.

-In order to contract a course with a student, a faculty member must either be a tenured or on a tenure-track , or obtain the approval of the department head to do so.
+In order to contract a course with a student, the course instructor must hold the PhD or appropriate terminal degree in his/her field or obtain permission from department head.
 If you have questions regarding this please contact the Honors College.

 Not all courses should be contracted.
 Students are expected to enroll in Honors sections of courses when they are offered.
 The group experience that characterizes Honors College courses, is preferable to the contract approach especially in the first few years at Auburn.
 However, in special circumstances, taking an Honors course may not be possible and contracting may be the only route to meet the student’s overall academic objectives.